verenablaschke/dialect-clustering/README.md

     - If I add just one or two dialects, manual alignment might be worthwhile.
 - Possibly also check to what extend I might be able to use data from the Alignments of the Phonetischer Atlas von Deutschland (PAD) (prokic2018alignments), the Indo-European Lexical Cognacy Database (IELex) (dunn2012indo-european), the Morfologische Atlas van de Nederlandse Dialecten (MAND) (goemannodatemorfologische), or the Dynamische Syntactische Atlas van de Nederlandse Dialecten (DynaSAND) (barbiersnodatedynamische).
 Of course, for all of these, the transcription standards would probably differ from what I currently use.
 - Maybe check if the non-IPA phonetic transcriptions of the Norwegian and Swedish parts of the [Nordic Dialect Corpus](http://www.tekstlab.uio.no/nota/scandiasyn/) are compatible with one another.
+- The only difference between "High German (Herrlisheim)" and "High German (North Alsace)" is a slightly different coverage of entries.
+(That makes sense, since they seem to be derived from the same wordlist of Heggarty's.)
+Figure out if one is the subset of the other, else merge them?

 ## Current implementation